Stress is nothing more than a socially acceptable form of mental illness.

 Making Better Lifestyle Choices

 You will find it extremely difficult to eliminate or relieve your stress levels if you continue making poor lifestyle choices.
-You can, in fact, apply many of the stress-busting guidelines presented here into your day-to-day activities.
+You can, in fact, apply many of the stress-busting guidelines presented here in your day-to-day activities.
 However, they will make absolutely no difference if you fail to adopt a healthy approach to living.

 Here are just four of the most important things you can do to help you adopt a healthy lifestyle for long-term stress relief: